astra-uu-se/MPLACE/README.md

 **2) Run the model to produce a layout (*.csv)**
 - Click "Run a model".
-- Choose PLAID (default) or Other.
+- Choose PLAID or COMPD.
 - After the model finishes, you'll be asked which **CSV format** to save:
   - **CSV (PharmBio)** — the default MPLACE format used for visualization and post-processing
   - **CSV (PLATER)** — a plate-shaped format compatible with the R `plater` package (one file per plate).
 See "Plater format" below.